 What are the ingredients in Harvoni?

-The two active ingredients in Harvoni are ledipasvir and sofosbuvir.2
+The active ingredients in Harvoni are ledipasvir and sofosbuvir.2

 How does Harvoni work?

-In clinical trials, Harvoni was 96-99% effective in curing people with HCV who had genotype 1 and 93-96% effective in curing people with genotype 4, 5, or 6.
-For people with HCV, “cured” means that the HCV virus is no longer detectable in a person’s body 3 months after the treatment was over, also known as SVR.2,3
+In clinical trials, Harvoni was 96 to 99 percent effective in curing people with HCV who had genotype 1.
+It was 93 to 96 percent effective in curing people with genotype 4, 5, or 6.
+For people with HCV, “cured” means the HCV virus is no longer detectable in their body 3 months after the treatment was over.
+This is also known as SVR.2,3

 What are the possible side effects of Harvoni?

 The most common side effects of Harvoni include:1,2